-The Gravitational Wave International Committee is pleased to announce that nominations for the 2013 GWIC Thesis Prize and for the 2013 Stefano Braccini Thesis Prize will soon be open.
-Both prizes recognize outstanding PhD theses in the general area of gravitational waves.
-To better serve the community, GWIC and the Friends of Stefano Braccini have moved to coordinate the two Prizes.
-From now on, there will be a common call for nominations, and all theses submitted will be considered for both awards by a joint selection committee.
+The Gravitational Wave International Committee is pleased to announce that nominations for the 2014 GWIC Thesis Prize and for the 2014 Stefano Braccini Thesis Prize will soon be open.
+Both prizes recognize outstanding PhD theses in the area of gravitational waves.
+There will be a common call for nominations, and all theses submitted will be considered for both awards by a joint selection committee.
 Two winners will be selected, with the GWIC Thesis Prize emphasizing the impact of the research on the field of gravitational wave science, while the Braccini Thesis Prize will be awarded with an emphasis on innovation.

 Members of the gravitational wave community are invited to nominate students who have performed notable research on any aspect of gravitational wave science.
 Theses will be judged on 1) originality and creativity of the research, 2) importance to the field of gravitational waves and gravitational wave detection, broadly interpreted, and 3) clarity of presentation.
 Each winner will receive a certificate of recognition and a prize of US$1,000.

-Since 2010, GWIC has recommended the GWIC Prize Thesis for the book series Springer Theses.
+GWIC is privileged to nominate both thesis prize winners for publication in the book series Springer Theses.
 Subject to certain qualifications, Springer Theses publishes exceptional Ph.D. theses in the physical sciences in their entirety.
-Beginning in 2013, the Braccini Prize winner will also be recommended to Springer.
-If accepted, the winner will receive an additional €500 from Springer upon publication.
+If accepted, each winner will receive an additional €500 from Springer upon publication.

-A second announcement with instructions about how to submit nominations will be issued on December 1.
+A second announcement with instructions about how to submit nominations will be issued at the beginning of December.